Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Fun Fact: Odin traded one of his eyes for wisdom

 They are the king and queen of an entire world called Asgard.
 But, unfortunately, fan tours are not allowed or possible.
 Asgard is said to be in the sky and not truly material or solid in the way that we touch things.
 So… space flight with the aim of shaking a Norse god’s hand is out.
+Here in Asgard is Odin’s throne Hildskjalf, from where he can observe everything that happened in the nine worlds.

 As the hostess, Frigg might use her power to see what the future holds and discover that you’ll step on a nail tomorrow — a rusty, lock-jaw inducing spike.
 But, instead of issuing a warning, she’ll smile and offer you another biscuit.
 Frigg never reveals her visions.